2000 Clergy Seminar and Delegates Meeting

 First, we are joyous at the fact that the Church has survived, and we cannot take that fact for granted.
 The Church was born in a hostile world and suffered severe persecutions not only in the first century, but even in our own times.
 We need only remember the events in Kosovo, and the tragedy that is now unfolding in Indonesia.
 In spite of all this, the Church still exists.
 The words of St. Paul, “we die and, look, we are still alive,” apply fully to the Church’s history.
 For this, we can only be thankful to God.

 It is with great gladness that we recognize the fact that the basic traditions and structure of the Church have been preserved in spite of the Church’s involvement in so many influences from the cultural contexts in which she finds herself.
 This too is a great miracle.
 And particularly for the Orthodox, we have many reasons to be joyful.
 Overall the days of suffering and humiliation have by far outnumbered those of glory and secular power in the history of Orthodoxy.
-But the strength of Orthodoxy is not found in its secular power, but in the [remembrance] of her martyrs, ascetics, and in her faithful people, and for this, we must be thankful to God.
+But the strength of Orthodoxy is not found in its secular power, but in the

 On the other hand, the Church has come short of fulfilling its mission: There has been a failure to truly and deeply Christianize the world.
 There is a tragic division in Christianity itself.
 Also, there is so much more that the Church could have done to clothe the naked, feed the hungry and to bring comfort to the sick.